minnelab/minnelab.github.io/README.md

-# Contributing to Minne Lab Website
+# Contributing to MINNE lab Website

-This repository contains the source code for the Moreno's Lab website (minnelab.github.io), built with Jekyll and hosted on GitHub Pages.
+This repository contains the source code for the MINNE lab website (minnelab.github.io), built with Jekyll and hosted on GitHub Pages.
 Follow these instructions to add content and update the website.

 ## Prerequisites